Fueling a boat safely - Starting a gas-powered motor

 - The doors, windows and hatches must be closed.
 Gasoline fumes are heavier than air, so they could spread to the bottom of the craft and cause an explosion when the engine is started;

-- Portable tanks must always be taken off the boat while refuelling, to prevent spillage onto the boat, thus diminishing the risk of fire or explosion;
+- All portable tanks must be filled off the boat while refuelling, to prevent spillage onto the boat, to protect the environment and to reduce the risk of fire or explosion;

 - With a fixed tank onboard, make sure to ground the gas nozzle against the filler pipe to ensure safe refuelling of the tank.
 This will prevent static, as a spark could cause an explosion;